RiftValleySoftware/ambiamara/Sources/AmbiaMara/AmbiaMara.docc/AmbiaMara.md

 In Digital Mode, and Gesture Mode (it needs to be both), you have the ability to set the time to an arbitrary time, by long-pressing on the bottom of the display, in a running timer.
 This is not available for the Mac version.

-If you long-press on the display, at about the same place as the Toolbar would be shown, the timer pauses (if not already paused), and a slider appears, with the thumb under your finger.
+If you long-press on the display, the timer pauses (if not already paused), and a slider appears, with the thumb under your finger's location.
 Slide it right or left, to change the set time of the timer.

 |Figure 31: Slider in an iPhone Screen|Figure 32: Slider in an iPad Screen|
 |:----:|:----:|